 Our primary goal will be to work with Colorado Department of Transportation and the BLM to fence the southern section of the HMA along Highway 318.

 Who are the Wild Horse Warriors of Sand Wash Basin?
 We all are!
 Every time we go to the Basin, we are watching for open gates, down fences, picking up trash, reporting injured horses, new foals, or the occasional deceased horse.
-The point is we all are watching over the Sand Wash Basin Wild Horses.
-We don't have to be an "organized group"; we are already doing these things.
-The purpose of having a "un group Group Name" came about because of the fence project that Aletha Dove started this last winter to get Highway 318 fenced.
+The point is we are all watching over the Sand Wash Basin Wild Horses.
+Wild Horse Warriors for Sand Wash Basin came about because of the fence project that Aletha Dove started in 2017 to get Highway 318 fenced.
 The more we learned, the more we discovered what was going to be involved.
-The decision to have a 501(c)(3) came about after we started talking about the tax hit that we could be responsible for if we went forward with any fundraisers for the fence project.
-We moved forward with a 501(c)(3) and with that we had to have a name.
+The decision to have a 501(c)(3) came about after we started talking about the tax hit that we could be responsible for if we went forward with any fundraisers for the fence project. .
 We are presently working under The Community Foundation of Northwest Colorado's 501(c)(3).
 They will continue to be our fiscal agent, until we have our own 501(c)(3).
-From there the idea brewed that there are a lot of us in the Basin that would like to be able to do things to support the Wild Horses.
-So how could we, without really being an organization, let people know what they could do, how to do it, and where to get supplies to do it, or who to contact for permission?
-All combined, it turned into individuals working independently on a joint effort to keep the Basin safe for the Wild Horses.
-We have talked to the BLM and they know what we are doing and any help we provide them is welcomed.
-There are guidelines, but it can be done.

 Please check out the links on the top of this page to see our projects: